KrashLeviathan/krashleviathan.github.io/_posts/2017-11-05-Reflection-General-Education.md

 That's where GenEds come in.
 Just as my unorthodox journey made me well-rounded and gave me perspective, so too do general education courses.
-They're designed to make you well-rounded, giving you a foundational understanding of the world as well as a broader perspective that can help shed light and wisdom on the challenges you face in your personal or professional life.
+They're designed to make you versatile, giving you a foundational understanding of the world as well as a broader perspective that can help shed light and wisdom on the challenges you face in your personal or professional life.